Suzanna-Linn/slua/docs/beta.md

 - Functions like ll.ListFindList() and ll.SubStringIndex() that return -1, meaning not found, still return -1.
   - LL functions are not ready to return to types of values (they can return sometimes number and sometimes nil)

 These are the functions and the parameters that change.
-The "*" on the parameter name means that it can use negative values, we can't just add 1 to rewrite our scripts if they use negative values:
+The "*" on the parameter name means that it can use negative values, we can't just add 1 to rewrite our scripts if we are using negative values:
 <br>
 <table border="1" style="width:100%; border: 1px solid black; border-collapse: collapse; font-family: monospace;">
   <tr style="vertical-align: top;">